kasperfg16/p6-swarm/README.md

     a)

-    Launch the rviz and joint state publisher
+    Launch rviz and joint state publisher

     ``` bash
     ros2 launch process_robot_bringup bringup.launch.py
     ```

-4. Open a new terminal i<https://github.com/BenMusak/ROB_vis_aruco>
+4. Open a new terminal

     a)